arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/user-manual/content.md

 Serial1.println("Hello world!");
 ```

-To learn more about how to communicate the Edge Control through UART with other devices, we will use the example code below that can be found on **File > Examples > Arduino_EdgeControl > RPC > BlinkOverSerial**
+To learn more about how to communicate the Edge Control through UART with other devices, we will use the example code below that can be found on **File > Examples > Arduino_EdgeControl > RPC > BlinkOverSerial**.

 This example shows how to export Arduino functions as remote procedure calls (RPC), the Edge Control is capable of controlling a MKR board built-in LED by Serial communication.